Amit-7860/Amazon-Project/README.md

 # Amazon-Project
-I have created this project using  HTML and CSS
+I have created this project using  HTML and CSS.

 Author - Amit Sahni